 The Department Head selects Teaching Assistants.
 Openings may arise throughout the months prior to the beginning of classes.

 Each faculty member selects his/her own Research Assistants (RA).
 You may email faculty members whose research area is similar to your interests.
+Alternatively you could choose to submit a RA application form .
 The list of all current accepted applicants is sent to all faculty from time to time, so that they are aware of your application.
 Openings may arise throughout the year, as funds become available.

 Many computer science graduate students find assistantships in other departments around the campus where their knowledge and skills are needed.
 However, we do not coordinate opportunities in other departments.
 Each department has its own assistantship process.